 To see Arizona’s colorful landscape, the Phoenix, AZ to Las Vegas, NV tour with overnight stay in Sedona gives you a chance to learn about ancient Native American civilizations, marvel at the spectacular landscapes of Sedona and the Grand Canyon, and explore local and Navajo artisans of Sedona and the Grand Canyon.
 After departing the Phoenix/Scottsdale area at approximately 6:30am, Montezuma’s Castle will be our first stop along the tour.
 This ancient cliff dwelling was built and used by the Sinagua people between approximately 1100 and 1425 AD.
 Enjoy a short walk out to the well-preserved ruins before the group moves north to Bell Rock, one of Sedona’s many famous red rock formations.
 Next, you’ll visit the Chapel of the Holy Cross, a Roman Catholic chapel built into the majestic buttes of Sedona.
 The next tour stop will be uptown Sedona where you’ll have several hours to relax and unwind amongst the red rocks for the rest of the day.
 The artsy town of Sedona offers shopping, tarot card readings, hiking, jeep rides and so much more.
-At approximately 3:00pm, your tour guide will assist you in checking into your selected hotel.
+Check-in time at your selected hotel will be approximately 3:00pm.

 Overnight in Sedona, AZ